pudly/schmopera-hugo/content/articles/an-operatic-horror-story-proving-up.md

 date = "2018-01-21T12:29:00-05:00"
 lastmod = "2018-01-21T18:22:00-05:00"
 publishDate = "2018-01-21T18:22:00-05:00"
-slug = "an-operatic-horror-story-proving-up"
-title = "An operatic horror story: Proving Up"
+short_description = "This story also asks questions about the very nature of the American Dream.
+In the clutches of the Sodbuster, Miles is driven to question his entire mission.
+He asks \"Does a window make a home?
+Does a deed make the land yours?\" While these questions might have been better left implied rather than sung out loud, they lead to another question: Who really benefited from America's Manifest Destiny?" slug = "an-operatic-horror-story-proving-up" title = "An operatic horror story: Proving Up"
 +++